gottacatchenall/thesis_proposal/README.md

-Within the last several hundred years, human activity has rapidly reshaped both Earth's surface.
-These changes can roughly be divided into two categories: (1) Land-use change, which has rapidly reshaped our planet's surface and restructured habitats for every species, and (2) climate change, words here, as a result of greenhouse gas emissions.
+Within the last several hundred years, human activity has rapidly reshaped Earth's surface.
+These changes can roughly be divided into two categories: (1) Land-use change, where Earth's surface changes and
+(2) climate change, words here, as a result of greenhouse gas emissions.

 As a result _ecological forecasting_ [@dietze], or modeling how ecological systems will change over time, has as an imperative to mitigate the effect of these changes on Earth's ecosystems, their functioning, and the services they provide to